 Specs: Revolutionary 3-in-1 Travel System

-The stroller weighs 23 lbs and has compact fold dimensions compared to other popular strollers (16”x 21.75”x 28”).
-Babies can move to the front-facing toddler seat once they have good head and neck control (around 6 months) and until they reach 50 lbs.
-The toddler seat has a three-position recline that can be changed by the push of a button (even while your little one is in the seat).
-This seat has a five-point harness with adjustable straps and the seat overall is made with quality, durable materials.
+- Stroller: The stroller weighs 23 pounds and has compact fold dimensions compared to other popular strollers (16”x 21.75”x 28”).
+Babies can move to the front-facing toddler seat once they have good head and neck control (around 6 months) and until they reach 50 pounds.
+The toddler seat has a 3-position recline that can be changed by the push of a button (even while your little one is in the seat).
+This seat has a 5-point harness with adjustable straps and the seat overall is made with quality, durable materials.

 When we were researching the best baby strollers with car seats, we really had no idea where to start.
 We knew we wanted something cost effective that would last many years.
 We wanted a stroller that was simple to maneuver and could be easily folded and thrown in the trunk of our car if we were in a rush.
 In terms of our car seat search, safety was our biggest priority.